northpolesec/santa/docs/deployment/migration.md

 *	*	ZMCG7MLDV9	com.northpolesec.santa.daemon (2024.10/2024.10.49)	santad	[activated enabled]
 ```

-## Notes
-- The terminated Google Santa entry will be cleared on the next reboot.
+The terminated Google Santa entry will be cleared on the next reboot.
 In a
 terminated state, Google Santa does not affect NPS Santa.
-- Security coverage downtime is kept to a minimum throughout the transition